Ginjo-shu Category : 17Manufacturers

 Ginjo-shu by Kanazawa-yeast Category : 13 Manufacturers

-The Kanazawa Regional Taxation Bureau Sake Awards 2018 were held for Ginjo-shu (see Note 1) entered from among sake manufacturers of the three Hokuriku prefectures.
-This year’s sake quality evaluations, which were conducted between March 22 and March26, considered 135 entries from 45 manufacturers in the Ginjo-shu category, as well as 86 entries from 34 manufacturers in the Ginjo-shu by Kanazawa-yeast (see Note 2) category.
+The Kanazawa Regional Taxation Bureau Sake Awards 2020 were held for Ginjo-shu (see Note 1) entered from among sake manufacturers of the three Hokuriku prefectures.
+This year's sake quality evaluations, which were conducted between March 18and March 23, considered 132entries from 45manufacturers in the Ginjo-shu category, as well as 77entries from33manufacturers in the Ginjo-shu by Kanazawa-yeast (see Note 2) category.

 Office of Analysis and Brewing Technology

 Kanazawa Regional Taxation Bureau